Jamesits/SvcGuest/README.md

 You need a `your-program.service` config file first.
 An example can be found in the `examples` directory.

+* Right click on `svcguest.exe` -> "Run as administrator" to install all units interactively
 * `svcguest.exe --install --config your-program.service` to register the service
 * `svcguest.exe --uninstall --config your-program.service` to remove the service
 * `svcguest.exe --help` for a complete help